floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 Apart from the straight mapping of sokol-gfx API calls to Vulkan-API calls, the Vulkan backend has to implement a couple of low-level subsystems.
-This isn't all that unusual, other backends also have such subsystems, but the Vulkan backend definitely has the most 'subsystem code'.
+This isn't all that unusual, other backends also have such subsystems, but the Vulkan backend definitely is the most 'subsystem heavy'.

 OTH some concepts of modern Vulkan are quite similar to WebGPU, Metal and even D3D11 - and this conceptual overlap significantly simplified the Vulkan